 The Best Way to See the Whitsundays on a budget

-One day we hope to stay on one of the resort islands again, but meanwhile a Whitsundays day tour offers a snapshot of the islands without the expense of island accommodation.
+One day we hope to stay on one of the resort islands again, but meanwhile a Whitsundays day tour offers a snapshot of the islands without the added expense of island accommodation.

 There are a variety of boats, tour companies, activity levels and destinations to choose from.